ryanswalters/Norian/codex/GETTING_STARTED.md

 ```bash
 npm run e2e
 ```
-The script will start `wasp start` automatically if it isn't already running.
+The script will attempt to start `wasp start` automatically.
+If it fails, check `e2e-backend.log` for errors and try launching the backend manually with `wasp start` before running the command again.
 Open `/preview` in the browser to confirm the backend is up and view recent memory entries.